pouyasalimi/pouyasalimi/README.md

 ### Hi there 👋, I'm Pouya Salimi
 #### A talented technical specialist
-Talented Software engineer with over +10 years of experience in web design and development, adept at integrating resources into business operations and developing innovative technical solutions to diverse issues.
-Strong history of managing highly effective teams to execute complex projects. motivated to learn and develop himself in every aspect of the software world.
+Experienced Software Engineer with over 10 years of expertise in web design and development.
+Skilled in integrating resources into business operations and finding innovative technical solutions.
+Proficient in managing highly effective teams and executing complex projects.
+Motivated to continuously learn and grow in the software field.

 Skills: LARAVEL / VUEJS / JS / HTML / CSS / PHP / DOCKER / NGINX